not-a-hot-dog/parallelized-disease-modeling/big_data.md

 <em>Illustration of Haversine distances</em>
 </p>

-This returned us a coordinate matrix of size 1792 (North-South distance) x 2944 (East-West Distance) x 2 (Latitude & Longitude), which we then had to map to U.S. county IDs in the US.
-As of 2020, there are around 3,233 counties and county-equivalents in the 50 states and the District of Columbia, implying that some of these square-mile points map to more than one county/county-equivalent.
+This returned us a coordinate matrix of size 1792 (North-South distance) x 2944 (East-West Distance) x 2 (Latitude & Longitude), which we then had to map to U.S. counties by their FIPS (Federal Information Processing Standard) code.

 ## Challenge

 Here, the challenge that is solved by parallel application is that of determining which county a specific coordinate belongs to, based on its longitude and latitude.
 This is not as straightforward as it sounds and we were unable to find any prior existing work that had done such a mapping.

 We obtained geographical information on U.S. counties from the Census' [TIGER Geodatabases](https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html).
 The geographical boundaries of every single county is captured in a shapefile format that can be read as a Polygon object by [Geopandas](https://geopandas.org/).